Know the Facts . . . For Appropriate Climate Action

 Fact Sheets / White Papers:

 The Climate Institute: The first environmental organization on Earth focused on climate protection seeks to provide objective and comprehensive information on climate change risks and potential responses.
-Their site provides many valuable links on climate science and policy topics, including educational links.
+Their site provides many valuable links on climate solutions and other topics.

 National Atmospheric and Space Administration on Global Climate Change: NASA is an expert in climate and Earth science.
 While its role is not to set climate policy or prescribe particular responses or solutions to climate change, its purview does include providing the robust scientific data needed to understand climate change and evaluating the impact of efforts to combat it.
 NASA then makes this information available to the global community – the public, policy- and decision-makers and scientific and planning agencies around the world.
 (For more information, see NASA’s role.)